getzola/zola/docs/content/documentation/getting-started/configuration.md

 +++

 The default configuration is sufficient to get Zola running locally but not more than that.
-It follows the philosophy of paying for only what you need; almost everything is turned off by default.
+It follows the philosophy of paying for only what you need, almost everything is turned off by default.

 To change the configuration, edit the `config.toml` file.
 If you are not familiar with TOML, have a look at [the TOML spec](https://github.com/toml-lang/toml).

+⚠️ If you add keys to your `config.toml`, you must pay attention to which toml section it belongs to.

+Here are the current `config.toml` sections:
+1. main (unnamed)
+2. link_checker
+3. slugify
+4. translations
+5. extra

-Only the `base_url` variable is mandatory; everything else is optional.
+**Only the `base_url` variable is mandatory**.
+Everything else is optional.
 All configuration variables used by Zola as well as their default values are listed below:

 ```toml
 # The base URL of the site; the only required configuration variable.